-1 Materials are accompanied by a TEKS-aligned scope and sequence outlining the order in Μ T Materials are accompanied by a TEKS-aligned scope and sequence outlining the order in which knowledge and skills are taught and built in the course materials.
-2 Materials provide clear teacher guidance for facilitating student-made connections across Μ 2 core concepts and scientific and engineering practices.
-2 Materials provide review and practice of knowledge and skills spiraled throughout the year Μ 3 to support mastery and retention.
+1 Materials are accompanied by a TEKS-aligned scope and sequence outlining the order in which knowledge and skills are taught and built in the course materials. М 1 which knowledge and skills are taught and built in the course materials.
+2 Materials provide clear teacher guidance for facilitating student-made connections across М 2 Materials provide clear teacher guidance for facilitating student-made connections across core concepts and scientific and engineering practices.
+Materials provide review and practice of knowledge and skills spiraled throughout the year М 3 to support mastery and retention.